neoforged/.github/primers/1.21.4/index.md

     - `LivingEntity`
         - `isLookingAtMe` no longer takes in a `Predicate<LivingEntity>`, and array of `DoubleSupplier`s is now an array of `double`s
         - `hasLineOfSight` takes in a double instead of a `DoubleSupplier`
+- `net.minecraft.world.entity.ai.behavior.AcquirePoi#create` now has overloads which take in a `BiPredicate<ServerLevel, BlockPos>` for filtering POI locations
 - `net.minecraft.world.entity.animal.Bee#attractsBees` is now public
 - `net.minecraft.world.entity.monster.Shulker#getProgressAabb`, `getProgressDeltaAabb` now take in a movement `Vec3`
 - `net.minecraft.world.entity.player`
+    - `Inventory`
-    - `Inventory#setPickedItem` -> `addAndPickItem`
+        - `setPickedItem` -> `addAndPickItem`
+        - `findSlotMatchingCraftingIngredient` now takes in an `ItemStack` to compare against
     - `Player#getPermissionLevel` is now public
-    - `StackedContents$IngredientInfo` is now an interface that acts like a predicate for accepting some item.
+    - `StackedContents$IngredientInfo` is now an interface that acts like a predicate for accepting some item
 - `net.minecraft.world.entity.projectile.FishingHook` no longer takes in the `ItemStack`
 - `net.minecraft.world.inventory.Slot#getNoItemIcon` now returns a single `ResourceLocation` rather than a pair of them
 - `net.minecraft.world.item`